1980 Tampa Bay Buccaneers season: Week 5: at Chicago Bears

-October 6, 1980, at Soldier Field, Chicago

 A second Monday Night Football appearance saw the Buccaneer defense return to form, but the offense failed to generate any points.
 A chance at an early lead was lost when Doug Williams' touchdown pass to Jimmie Giles was called back due to a holding penalty.
 Williams was held to 9 completions for 89 yards on 28 pass attempts, and was benched early to protect him from injury from the Bears' pass rush, according to coach McKay.
 Walter Payton's 133 yards on 28 carries moved him ahead of Gale Sayers as the Bears' all-time offensive leader.
 Alan Page had a sack, a fumble recovery, an interception, and blocked a field-goal attempt.
 Of his team's performance, McKay said afterward that "We set Monday Night Football back 2,000 years".
 Both teams entered the game as playoff teams from the previous season who were in two-game losing streaks and saw winning this game as important for staying in the current season's playoff picture, as the Detroit Lions had already taken a two-game division lead.

 Week 6: vs Green Bay Packers

-October 12, 1980, at Tampa Stadium, Tampa, Florida

 Lynn Dickey passed for 418 yards, which set records for the most in Packers history and the most by a Buccaneer opponent.
 McKay said that none of his linebackers played well, even though Richard Wood returned a fumble 55 yards for a touchdown.
 McKay also complained that the team gained only 180 yards rushing, despite the line opening "holes so big I couldn't believe it....(we) should have gained 400 yards".
 He later admitted that the holes were closing quickly and that the linemen were not finishing off their blocks.
 The offense was marked by indisciplined play, with receivers running wrong routes and fullbacks blocking the wrong opponent.
 The linebackers had been considered the strength of the team, but played poor pass defense, and lost two more starters (David Lewis and Cecil Johnson) with injuries.
 Bill Kollar missed the game with a broken hand, and Mike Washington played despite injury.
 McKay said after the game that the team was coasting on the previous year's performance, and that they would be ready to forget about the current season and pay attention to the following year if there was no improvement.